-(1) (a) Copying, in an amount not more than twenty-one dollars and thirty-six cents plus fifty cents per page for the cost of supplies and labor plus, if the health care provider has contracted for off-site records storage and management, any additional labor costs of outside storage retrieval, not to exceed twenty dollars, as adjusted annually pursuant to subsection 5 of this section; or
+(1) (a) Search and retrieval, in an amount not more than twenty-two dollars and eighty-two cents plus copying in the amount of fifty-three cents per page for the cost of supplies and labor plus, if the health care provider has contracted for off-site records storage and management, any additional labor costs of outside storage retrieval, not to exceed twenty-one dollars and thirty-six cents, as adjusted annually pursuant to subsection 5 of this section; or

 (2) Postage, to include packaging and delivery cost; and

 (3) Notary fee, not to exceed two dollars, if requested.

 3. Notwithstanding provisions of this section to the contrary, providers may charge for the reasonable cost of all duplications of health care record material or information which cannot routinely be copied or duplicated on a standard commercial photocopy machine.

 4. The transfer of the patient's record done in good faith shall not render the provider liable to the patient or any other person for any consequences which resulted or may result from disclosure of the patient's record as required by this section.